katrina356/TitanicProject/README.md

 ## Conclusion
 ### Results:
-There were 2,433 passengers and crew on the Titanic at the time of the sinking.
+There were 2,423 passengers and crew on the Titanic at the time of the sinking.
 There were only 20 lifeboats that had the capacity to carry a total of 1,178 people, or about half the passengers.
 The ship was built to carry up to 64 boats.
-Only 712 people that survived the shipwreck, or 30% of the passengers.
+Only 712 people survived the shipwreck, or 30% of the passengers.
 This left a lot of empty space on the boats and not enough room for everyone.

 When looking at the data we discovered that approximately the same number of men (353) survived compared to women (359).
 The number of people that survived across the three ticket classes were relatively the same.
 However, as a percentage more women survived (72%) than men (18%).
 Ticket class had the same results as a percentage.

 These statistics would lead you to believe that the gender and ticket class would be good predictors of whether or not you would survive the shipwreck.
-However, the model was unable to predict survivability as the accuracy rate of the Random Forest Classifier was 95% and predictability was only at 78%.
+However, the model was unable to predict survivability as the accuracy rate of the RandomForestClassifier was 95% and predictability was only at 78%.
 The other demographics considered were also not predictors of survivability.

 Our conclusion is that the demographics of the passenger and crew members are not prediction indicators of survivability.

 There were not enough boats, too many people, and there was total chaos.

-An interesting fact not related to the analysis is that the price of the tickets was exorbitant.
+An interesting fact not related to the analysis is that the price of the tickets was relative.
 The fares ranged from £3.17 to £512.33.
 The average was £30.93, which equates to £3,710.34 in 2021 (or $4,976.13)

 ### Future Recommendations:
 The Pandas Profiling was an interesting discovery that can be explored in future analysis.